BUTTERMILK CAKE WITH CHOCOLATE FROSTING

 Chocolate Frosting Ingredients

-- 1 stick or 1/2 cup butter or margarine softened
+- 1 stick or 1/2 cup butter softened

 - 3 cups powdered sugar